Big slate of possible ballot questions certified

 The attorney general’s office did not certify questions that would limit political spending by “foreign-influenced businesses,” establish a “Non-Partisan Top Five Election System,” change voter registration laws, and affirm a “Constitutional Birthright to be a Person.”

-The decisions are based on whether the questions comply with a set of requirements in the state constitution governing initiative petitions.
+The decisions are based on whether the questions comply with a set of requirements in the state Constitution governing initiative petitions.
+Campbell’s office said its certification decisions “strictly reflect the AGO’s constitutional role in the Article 48 process.
+Certification does not represent, and does not in any way reflect, support or opposition to the policies proposed by the petitions.”

+Paul Craney, spokesperson for the Fiscal Alliance Foundation, said his organization “was happy to play a significant part in ensuring the Attorney General’s office came to the correct decision” that the ranked-choice voting question should not be certified.

+“The proponents of ranked choice voting were trying to circumvent the state constitution in order to spam voters with another ballot question on ranked choice voting, even though voters soundly rejected this policy in 2020.
+The state constitution protects voters from situations just like this,” he said.

-The campaigns that got the green light Wednesday will need to collect 74,574 signatures — 3 percent of the total votes cast for candidates for governor, excluding blanks, in the most recent election — and file them with local officials by Nov.
+The campaigns that did get the green light Wednesday will now need to collect 74,574 signatures — 3 percent of the total votes cast for candidates for governor, excluding blanks, in the most recent election — and file them with local officials by Nov.
 22, and then with the secretary of state’s office by Dec.
 6.

-Ballot questions with enough certified signatures will head to the Legislature in January 2024, where lawmakers can approve them, propose a substitute or decline to take action.
-If lawmakers opt against action by May 1, 2024, campaigns must collect another 12,429 signatures and file them with local officials by June 19, 2024, then the secretary of state’s office by July 3, 2024.
+Ballot questions with enough certified signatures will head to the Legislature in January 2024.
+Lawmakers can approve them, propose a substitute or decline to take action.
+If legislators opt against action by May 1, 2024, campaigns must collect another 12,429 signatures and file them with local officials by June 19, 2024, then the secretary of state’s office by July 3, 2024.